-3.1.5 Disk-based File Systems.
-Disk-based file systems operate at a lower level of abstraction than stackable file systems, software-based encryption programs, or network-based file systems.
+3.1.5.
+Disk-Based File Systems.
+Disk-based file systems operate at a lower level of abstraction than stackable file systems, software-based encryption programs, or NFSbased local file systems.
 A disk-based file system has full control over all of its directory and file metadata and operations.
 One example is Microsoft's Encryption File System (EFS).

 EFS extends the journaling NTFS file system and utilizes Windows' authentication methods as well as access control lists [Microsoft Corporation 2002, 2008].
 EFS is supported by operating systems based on the Microsoft NT kernel, such as Windows 2000, XP, and Vista.
-Figure 7 below demonstrates how EFS extends NTFS inside and outside of kernel space.
+Figure 9 demonstrates how EFS extends NTFS inside and outside of kernel space.